rod-dot-codes/git-sweep-merged-and-stale/README.rst

       branch4
       branch5

-    To delete them, run again with `git-sweep cleanup`
+    To delete them, run again with `git-sweep-merged-and-stale cleanup`

 If you are happy with the list, you can run the command that deletes these branches from the remote, ``cleanup``:

 ::

-    $ git-sweep cleanup
+    $ git-sweep-merged-and-stale cleanup
     Fetching from the remote
     These branches have been merged into master: